eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/a-privacy-risks-and-mitigations.md

 that it SHALL comply with requirement 5 (method A) for such Relying Parties.

 b.
-In case a given Relying Party requests attributes from a given type of PID, attestation, or WUA multiple times, the Wallet Unit SHALL present the same PID, attestation or WUA to this Relying Party.
-This means that it SHALL comply with requirement 6 (method B) for such a Relying Party.
+In case a given Relying Party requests attributes from a given type of PID, attestation, or WUA multiple times, the Wallet Unit MAY present the same PID, attestation or WUA to this Relying Party.
+This means that it SHALL comply with requirement 6 (method B) or requirement 7 (method C) for such a Relying Party.

 c.
 The Wallet Unit SHALL keep track of which PID, attestation, or WUA it has presented to which Relying Party, using the unique